xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 Run this command replacing `REPLACEME` with your directory.
 Keep the quotes:

 `export CMAKE_PREFIX_PATH="REPLACEME"`

+It should look something like this; `export CMAKE_PREFIX_PATH="/home/username/pytorch/venv/lib/python3.10/site-packages"`

 ## Step 12 (Option 2):
 Build PyTorch.
 This will take a while.